-A bus, mainly filled with Japanese tourists and commanded by Tom, the singing driver.
-An American couple, delighted to find someone who speaks English, talk at me incessantly even though my eyes glaze over.
+A bus, mainly filled with Japanese tourists and commanded by Tom, the singing driver. he calls himself a steerologist.
+An American couple, delighted to find someone who speaks English, talk at me incessantly, even though my eyes glaze over.
 We cross the Canterbury Plains, with their 45 million sheep.
 As well as sheep, the farms boast a range of exotica: deer, elk, alpaca and ostriches.
 It seems odd to suddenly be launched into spring after the autumn of Japan.
 Lambs gambolling in the fields, bluebells, the odd surviving daffodil and lots of fluffy ducklings.

 The gorse and broom are in full flower, gorgeous against the beautiful blue skies though the Kiwis call them noxious weeds.
 They haven't had much luck with introduced species.
 Rabbits to eat grass, then stoats to eat rabbits, but the stoats prefer kiwis ( the birds that is).
 Then deer to hunt, gorse to keep the deer out, possums to eat the weeds.
 (And for fur).
 But possums also like kiwis and all the native trees.
 Kea, intelligent large parrots, who have been observed using tools, roam the roads.

 Snow-capped mountains, azure glacial water.
+Lakes Tekapo and Pukaki.
 Mount Cook, at 12,000 feet, fulfils its duty and is suitably magnificent.

-It rains when I take the bus to the famous fjord country at Milford Sound.
+The bright start is deceptive and its raining in the famous fjord country, towards the tip of South Island, at Milford Sound.
 The other main fjord in the Fjordland National Park is Doubtful Sound - it's a good name for today.
 But I struggle gamely on and make the boat trip into the mist nevertheless, vainly hoping that the cloud will lift.
 I'm sure the views of Mitre Peak would be great if I could see them for more than a glimpse.

-Not one, but two of the great little railway journeys of the world, over the Taieri Gorge into Dunedin (the American couple buttonhole me again) and lastly, the Tranzalpine, across the Southern Alps from Greymouth back to Christchurch.
-At one point lambs are running in front of the train and have to be removed from the track before they get squished.
+The first of two of the great little railway journeys of the world, over the Taieri Gorge into Dunedin (the American couple buttonhole me again).
+The line travels through bill hillsides across a dozen dramatic viaducts and through ten tunnels.
+At one point lambs are running in front of the train and have to be removed from the track, before they get squished.

 The Bay of Plenty coach, Gordon Titchens, also coaches the All Black Sevens.
 He sidles up to me at one point and asks for my number in England “to see me when he comes over with the New Zealand team".
 'Oh brilliant', I respond naively before the penny drops that I'll be seeing him and not the New Zealand team.
 So I tell him all about the tabloid propensity for publishing details of the private lives of rugby coaches (he's married of course) and he sidles away again.

 Then the chairman of the club offers to fly me up to North Island, for next Saturday's game.
 He tells me to ring him on Thursday.
-I think about it, but decide there is no such thing as a free lunch and stay in Christchurch.
+I think about it, but decide there is no such thing as a free lunch and stay where I am.

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.